Beating the Freshman 15 with Cuisine

 Studies have shown that the more knowledgeable one has about food nutrition, the more likely they are to eat healthy.
 So, take a cooking class and read your nutrition labels!
 Additionally, the act of actually preparing your meals has been shown to promote healthy eating habits.

 A balanced diet can include whole foods such as fruits, vegetables, lean proteins, whole grains, and healthy fats.
 Limiting highly processed foods and refined sugars will also help you avoid the Freshman 15.

 Your freshman year of college is a time where a lot is changing.
 Staying on top of both your physical and mental health are very important to keep in mind during this busy period.
 Don’t add the Freshman 15 to your list of stresses.

-This blog post was written by Jordyn Becker, a High Sierra AHEC Student Ambassador.
+This blog post was written by Jordyn, a High Sierra AHEC Student Ambassador.